Developmental and Higher Education

 - Preparing professionals for roles in postsecondary education settings.

-The Department of Educational Leadership has responsibility for three graduate programs: Master of Science (M.S.) and the Doctor of Education (Ed.D.) in Developmental Education; and Post-Masters Certificate in Developmental Education
+The Department of Developmental and Higher Education has responsibility for three graduate programs: Master of Science (M.S.) and the Doctor of Education (Ed.D.) in Developmental Education; and Post-Masters Certificate in Developmental Education

 Programs in Developmental Education are designed to prepare researchers, practitioners and leaders for postsecondary education, business, industry, government, and human services.
 Developmental educators work both in the traditional classroom and in the workplace, using a variety of skills, including counseling, administration, management, student support and personnel services, and instructional design to assist traditional and nontraditional students who require developmental/remedial services in postsecondary educational settings.